Sammy Mandell

 Sammy Mandell (a.k.a.
-Samuel Mandella; February 5, 1904 – November 7, 1967) was an American World lightweight boxing champion from 1926-1930.
+Samuel Mandella; February 5, 1904 – November 7, 1967) was an American Undisputed World lightweight boxing champion from 1926-1930.
 Born in Rockford, Illinois, and named Salvatore Mandala, he was known as the "Rockford Sheik" due to his Rudolph Valentino like good looks and as the "Rockford Flash" due to his fast hands and foot speed.
 His father was an Albanian and his mother Italian.
 Statistical boxing website BoxRec ranks Mandell as the 13th greatest lightweight boxer to have ever lived.
 He was inducted into the International Boxing Hall of Fame in 1998.

 Amateur career

 Mandell developed his fighting skills at the Camp Grant barracks in Rockford, Illinois.
 He was too young and underweight to join the army, weighing 105 lbs.
 Despite this, his persistence in hanging around the wrestling and boxing training areas saw him gain permission to join in with the military personnel.
 The camp boxing instructor at the time was Fred Dyer, "The Singing Boxer," who recalled in a 1926 interview how Mandell beat every soldier in the bantamweight class and was able to best men 10 lbs heavier than him.
 Dyer also stated that he advised Mandell to turn professional.